St. Croix Valley Railroad: History

 The St. Croix Valley Railroad was created in September 1997 when the railroad's former owner, RailAmerica Incorporated, purchased two segments of track in eastern Minnesota from the BNSF Railway.
 Also included in the sale were 8 mi of trackage rights on the BNSF Hinckley Subdivision between Hinckley, Minnesota and Brook Park, Minnesota.

 The two segments of track initially acquired by the St. Croix Valley Railroad included the 36 mi Amber Subdivision between Hinckley, Minnesota and North Branch, Minnesota and an 11 mi spur of the Hinckley Subdivision between Brook Park, Minnesota and Mora, Minnesota.

 Before the BNSF Railway gained ownership of the portion of the Amber Subdivision subsequently sold to the St. Croix Valley Railroad, the line was owned by the Burlington Northern Railroad.
 Before that, it was owned by the Northern Pacific Railway and formed that railroad's so-called "Skally Line" from St. Paul, Minnesota to Duluth, Minnesota.
 This line was originally built as the Lake Superior and Mississippi Railroad, later the St. Paul and Duluth Railroad.
 The Great Northern Railway, however, also had tracks that followed roughly the same route.
 When both the Great Northern Railway and the Northern Pacific Railway merged to form the Burlington Northern Railroad in 1970, the "Skally Line" became redundant and portions of it slowly became abandoned.
 Along with the segment operated by the St. Croix Valley Railroad, the only other portions that remain today are small pieces near St. Paul, Minnesota (currently operated by the Minnesota Commercial Railway) and Duluth, Minnesota (currently operated by the BNSF Railway).
 The abandoned portions of the route have been converted to rail trails: the Willard Munger State Trail (also known as Hinckley Fire Trail) between Hinckley and Duluth, and the Hardwood Creek Trail and Sunrise Prairie Trail between North Branch and Hugo.

 The 11 mi spur sold by the BNSF Railway to the St. Croix Valley Railroad was also formerly owned by the Burlington Northern Railroad.
 Before that, it was owned by the Great Northern Railway and formed a line that went from Brook Park, Minnesota to St. Cloud, Minnesota.

 In March 2003, unsafe track conditions that led to an embargo on all traffic caused the St. Croix Valley Railroad to abandon its line from Brook Park to Mora.
 The St. Croix Valley still retains its trackage rights to Brook Park MN.

 Ownership of the St. Croix Valley Railroad was turned over from Railamerica Incorporated to KBN Incorporated named for Tom Kotnour, Norman (Pete) Bierwerth of Midwest Locomotive Inc. and Frank Nesbit of Independent Locomotive Service, jointly owning KBN, in 2001.
-Both companies are based in Minnesota with KBN owning two other short line railroads: the Minnesota Northern Railroad in northwestern Minnesota and the Dakota Northern Railroad in eastern North Dakota.
+Both companies are based in Minnesota with KBN owning two other short line railroads: the Minnesota Northern Railroad (reporting mark MNN) in northwestern Minnesota and the Dakota Northern Railroad (reporting mark DN) in eastern North Dakota.

 Deterioration of the Snake River bridge crossing in Pine City caused a disruption to the line in 2009 but it was reconstructed.